Command-Line-Vulpine/Cataclysm-Restored/README.md

 * Add turning portal storms back on as a mod.
 * Add some way to get the benefits from portal storms without turning them on.
 * Check drugs and increase their stat bonuses closer to what they used to be.
-* Make loot pools my random, particularly in houses.
+* Make loot pools more random, particularly in houses.
 * Double check guns an ammo.
 Add back in fan favorite weapons that were removed.
 Make sure ammo is accessible for rare guns, perhaps via vending machine.
-* Simplify crafting.
-This would include making rags the majority crafting item for cloth instead of sheets; and removing welding rods for metal working.
+* Further simplifiying crafting.
 * Restore old traits.
 Packmule boosting carry volume by 20%, Trigger Happy if possible.
-* Have game default to single-pool points system.
-Rename "survivor" back to Freeform.